sverweij/wordywordy/README.md

 Example:
 ```
-https://sverweij.github.io/wordywordy/index.html?speed=200&theme=5&pos=0&play=1&text=This reads some text to you at about 200 words per minute.
+https://sverweij.github.io/wordywordy/index.html?speed=200&theme=6&pos=0&play=1&text=This reads some text to you at about 200 words per minute.
 The text is presented in the open dyslexic font with a sepia color scheme.
 ```

-## Roadmap?
-Yes.
-There is one.
-I'll share when it is legible.

 ## A word on speeds
 The speed you selected is the _target_ speed.
 It is a good indication of the actual speed.